pip-services/pip-services-docs/content/en/python/aws/clients/commandable_lambda_client.md

 **Implements:** [LambdaClient](../lambda_client)

 ### Description
+The CommandableLambdaClient class allows you to create an abstract client that calls commandable AWS Lambda Functions.

+**Important points**

 Commandable services are generated automatically for [ICommandable](../../../commons/commands/icommandable).
 Each command is exposed as an action determined by the "cmd" parameter.